 Why Can't I Put My Phone Down at Night?
 The Science and the Fix

-You are not imagining it — your phone is genuinely harder to put down at night than at any other time of day.
+It is 11:47 PM.
+You told yourself you would put your phone down 90 minutes ago.
+You are not enjoying what you are scrolling -- you just cannot stop.
+You are not imagining it -- your phone is genuinely harder to put down at night than at any other time of day.
 This is not a willpower failure.
-It is a collision of neuroscience, app design, and circadian biology that makes bedtime the perfect storm for phone addiction.
+It is a collision of neuroscience, app design, and circadian biology that makes bedtime the perfect storm for phone addiction that ruins sleep.

 Understanding why it happens is the first step to fixing it.